 On October 15-16, 2017, the Center for International and Regional Studies (CIRS) held a working group under its research initiative on “Water and Conflict in the Middle East.”
 Over the course of two days, experts engaged in group discussions aimed at identifying a series of original research questions related to competition and cooperation over water in the Middle East.
-Topics discussed included: water conflict in the Middle Eastern context; trans-boundary water conflicts and cooperation in the Middle East; water scarcity and conflict in Iraq, Yemen, Jordan, and Lebanon; and the political and social constraints to achieving food scarcity in water-scarce areas.
+Topics discussed included: water conflict in the Middle Eastern context; trans-boundary water conflicts and cooperation in the Middle East; water scarcity and conflict in Iraq, Yemen, Jordan, and Lebanon; and the political and social constraints to achieving food security in water-scarce areas.
 Scholars also discussed ISIS and its attempts to strategically control water in parts of the Middle East, as well as how Turkey’s recent attempts to build dams on the Euphrates are affecting its relations with Iraq and Syria.
 Two working group sessions were also held with a specific focus on water and politics in the GCC states.
 The subject was discussed both with a focus on domestic political dilemmas faced by different Middle Eastern countries contending with scarce water resources at a national level, as well how inter-state relations in the region are influenced by tensions or competition over shared water resources.

 Much of the Middle East is comprised of arid zones with limited available water resources.
 Over the past decades, the capacity of the region’s limited water resources to meet national needs has been further stretched by rapid population growth.
 Simultaneously, the mounting effects of pollution and waste have led to a significant deterioration in both the quality and quantity of water.
 In addition, poor water governance and development strategies at a national level have increased the gap between supply and demand.
 At the broader level, an increasing regional exposure to changing climatic events such as global warming is also of great concern.
 Water insecurity poses a significant challenge as well, impacting economic growth, and potentially leading to social and political instability.
 In many of the countries instead of investing in changing the culture of water usage and improving mechanisms for distribution, states have opted instead to expand citizens’ access to water through unsustainable means of water provision and expanding subsidies.
 Such behavior has intensified rather than mitigated water challenges across the region.
 At the national level there is a need for further research on water policies and practices, and what the social and political dynamics are that undergird them.

-Scholars of the region have devoted a considerable attention to studying the effects of above-ground shared water resources, and there is already an extensive body of work on the three main transboundary river basins of the Middle East, namely the Jordan River, the Nile, and the Tigris-Euphrates.
+Scholars of the region have devoted considerable attention to studying the effects of above-ground shared water resources, and there is already an extensive body of work on the three main transboundary river basins of the Middle East, namely the Jordan River, the Nile, and the Tigris-Euphrates.
 What was raised during the working group was the need to examine trans-boundary or shared groundwater, particularly with regards to water conflict and cooperation in the Middle East, as this remains as an understudied subject.
 The region has a large number of groundwater aquifers, both renewable and non-renewable that are shared across multiple national borders.
 Aquifers are shared between Turkey and Syria, Syria and Jordan, Lebanon and Israel, Egypt and Libya, as well as Kuwait, Saudi Arabia and Iraq amongst others.
-It is important to have a greater understanding on how states are navigating shared use of groundwater resources in the Middle East.
+It is important to have a greater understanding of how states are navigating shared use of groundwater resources in the Middle East.

-Focusing on water scarcity and conflict in Iraq, four critical issues STAND OUT.
+Focusing on water scarcity and conflict in Iraq, four critical issues stand out.
 The first issue has to do with Iraq’s geographical environment.
 It is a downstream state located at the tail end of the Tigris and Euphrates.
 This makes the country at risk of disruption in water supply caused by intentional or unintentional practices by the upstream countries.
 The issue of geographical location is coupled with climate change, permanent desiccation of Marshlands, change in microclimates and cross-boundary sandstorms, and divergence of priorities from investments into wetland infrastructure steered by political movements.
 The second issue facing Iraq is related to the hydro-politics of an emerging Kurdistan.
-After Kurdistan declared independence that was met by rejection from the Iraqi government along with Turkey, Iran and number of other states, the future of Kurdish participation in multinational treaties is hard to imagine.
+After Kurdistan declared independence that was met by rejection from the Iraqi government along with Turkey, Iran and a number of other states, the future of Kurdish participation in multinational treaties is hard to imagine.
 The third issue has to do with water disputes between Iraq, Turkey, and Iran.
 Iraqis argue that Turkish and Iranian policies have damaged ecosystems in northern Iraq.
 Finally, Iraq faces a critical issue of water being used as a weapon.
 Non-state actors can use dams and water infrastructure, given their vulnerability as targets, as strategic and psychological weapons.
 These four issues are affected by poor water governance, climate change, and the continuous migration and displacement patterns.

 Turning to Yemen, a significant portion of water resources are underground, and renewable water resources provide less than 10 percent of the estimated national need.
 Conflict over water in Yemen is not directly related to the current civil war, although of course the impact of violent conflict on people’s water access is undeniable.
 Broader dynamics predating the civil war remain at heart of the Yemeni water crisis.
 Four main areas deserve further in-depth research.
 First, there is a critical need to expand available data sets on Yemen’s water resources, and a need to develop and deploy data collection methods that are more applicable to the socio-political structures of the country.
 Second, issues related to management of water distribution and water flow, wells management, payments for domestic water supplies, and major food projects remain significantly understated in Yemen.
 Third, scholars need to pay attention to the local politics in Yemen insofar as tensions between households and peoples are concerned, and the impact of that on the increasing water and food security risks.
 Finally, there is a need to study agricultural activities that require less water, are drought resistant, and have high value.